 We know, we know.
 Technically, these boards don’t actually hover, but “hands-free scooter” just doesn’t sound as cool.
 It’s been a tough few years for the hoverboard industry.
 For a time, the damn things just wouldn’t stop catching fire.
 According to the Consumer Product Safety Commission, hoverboard-related fires between December 2015 and February 2016 were responsible for more than $2 million in property damages nationwide.
-Some college campuses and airlines have banned self-balancing scooters altogether, and the United Kingdom has completely outlawed their use in any public space.
+College campuses and airlines have banned self-balancing scooters altogether, and the United Kingdom has completely outlawed their use in any public space.

 With all this negative publicity, you might wonder, “why buy a hoverboard?”
 Uh, because they’re awesome.
 These motorized, self-balancing devices are easy to pick up and tons of fun to ride, and, honestly, the hardest thing about a hoverboard is trying to look cool while riding it.
 These puppies can actually be an effective mode of transportation, capable of reaching speeds close to 10 mph and “hovering” for nearly 20 miles on a single charge.
 Best of all, there are finally self-balancing scooters on the market that are guaranteed not to explode violently at your feet!
 Amazon even rescinded its February 2016 decision to cease hoverboard distribution.
+Still, before you buy one, check your local ordinance regarding hoverboards.

 Razor Hovertrax 2.0